Sri Lanka at the 1992 Summer Olympics: Athletics

 In total, seven Sri Lankan athletes participated in the athletics events – Vijitha Amerasekera in the women's javelin throw, Damayanthi Dharsha in the women's 100 m and the women's 200 m, Sriyantha Dissanayake in the men's 100 m and the men's 200 m, Jayamini Illeperuma in the women's 400 m, Kuruppu Karunaratne in the men's marathon, Sriyani Kulawansa in the women's 100 m hurdles and the women's high jump and Sriyani Dhammika Menike in the women's 800 m and the women's 1,500 m.

 The heats for the women's 100 m took place on 31 July 1992.
 Dharsha finished seventh in her heat in a time of 11.88 seconds and she did not advance to the quarter-finals.

 The heats for the men's 100 m took place on 31 July 1992.
 Dissanayake finished fifth in his heat in a time of 10.87 seconds and he did not advance to the quarter-finals.

 The heats for the women's 800 m took place on 31 July 1992.
 Manike finished sixth in her heat in a time of two minutes 3.85 seconds and she did not advance to the semi-finals.

 The qualifying round for the women's javelin throw took place on 31 July 1992.
-Amerasekera contested qualifying group A. Her best throw of 48 m was not enough to advance to the final and he finished 24th overall.
+Amerasekera contested qualifying group A. Her best throw of 48 m was not enough to advance to the final and she finished 24th overall.